Bernard Morris

-Bernard Raphael Morris (born May 29, 1985) is an American football quarterback who is a free agent.
-He was signed as a street free agent by the Arkansas Twisters in 2009.
+Bernard Raphael Morris (born May 29, 1985) is an American former professional football quarterback who played in the Arena Football League (AFL).
+He was signed as a street free agent by the Arkansas Twisters of the af2 in 2009.
 He played college football for the Marshall Thundering Herd.

-Early years
+Early life

-Morris was born on May 29, 1985 in Orlando, Florida to Marcia Morris.
+Morris was born on May 29, 1985, in Orlando, Florida, to Marcia Morris.
 He played high school football, basketball and baseball at Jones High School in Orlando.
 In basketball, he averaged nine points per game and 10 rebounds per game.
 While in football he ended up being named the offensive player of the year after throwing for 1,179 yards with 14 touchdowns in his senior year.